 - The CWMP Funding Model is a powerful strategic-planning tool that provides policymakers and government officials with the ability to project resources and financial commitments several years out.
 In the event it looks as if available resources will not be sufficient to meet commitments, it then gives them time to adjust revenues and expenses to ensure future needs are met. - The Base Case version of the Funding Model uses what seem to CFAC to be realistic variables.
 Having said that, however, we caution that since the future is never fully known no model is perfect.
 Moreover, the further one's time horizon, the reliability of variables made today become less certain.
 For those reasons, financial models such as this need to be constantly scrutinized and updated to reflect real-world changes.
 It is the Finance Department's intent to adjust the Funding Model annually.
 Revisions for FY2026, for example, are scheduled to begin in April of 2025.
 CFAC hopes to be regularly involved in this process. - It is important to note that this Model only evaluates funding of projects that are currently identified in the FY2025 to FY2029 capital plan.
 Any new project expenses would require adjusting the model. - One possible significant additional source of new revenues would be funding from the Municipal Empowerment Act (MEA).
-This year's state budget did not include any such funding but that may change in future years.
+While the legislature did not act on this bill in 2024, Governor Healey filed a revised version on January 31, 2025.